 Bresimo is located between the Val di Non and Val di Sole valleys.
-The amministrative seat is located at Bevia, the village also includes Fontana Bagni and Baselga.
+The amministrative seat is located at Bevia, the village also includes Fontana, Fontana Nuova and Baselga

 The territory of Bresimo, located in the in the very north west end of the Val di Non valley and traversed by the Barnes river, features vast areas of meadows, forests, fields, larch trees and several pine trees, making this place so particular thanks to the blace of colours in which these plants make this area appear.